Recycling and Disposal of CFLs and Other Bulbs that Contain Mercury

 - Lowe's store locator

 - TrueValue store locator

 - Retail and other locations in certain counties and states:

 Find out about mail-back services

-- U.S. EPA does not endorse, recommend, certify, authorize or approve of any of these services;
+- U.S. EPA does not endorse, recommend, certify, authorize or approve of these services.

-- there may be other similar services of which we are not aware; and
+- There may be other similar services of which we are not aware.

 - BakPak Mail-Back Recycling (NLR, Inc.)

 - Simple Cycle (Lamp Environment Industries, Inc.)

 - Think Green From Home (Waste Management Inc.)